banner

 tetropter

 Different tetrapter species move their wings in different ways.
-In this scheme the wings hardly move down while beating to and fro, and so they stay nearly horizontally.
+In this particular scheme the wings hardly move down while beating to and fro, and so they stay nearly horizontally.
 The lift is all due to aerodynamic effects of air moving over the wings.

 The turning of the wings can have interesting colour effects, because the wings catch the light differently depending on their angle.
-This bright red tetrapter makes the best of the low light, when the sun sets, to flash its wings to attract potential mates.
+This bright red tetrapter makes the best of the low light, when the sun sets, to present its wings to attract potential mates.
 Flashy, isn't it?